Toyota iQ city car

 Reliability & safety

-Toyota ranked ninth in the 2013 Driver Power customer satisfaction survey, confirming Toyota's reputation for producing very reliable cars.
-The iQ itself actually dropped a whopping 42 places from the 2012 survey, ranking 65th in the top 100 cars for 2013.
-It did come second for running costs, and scored high for reliability and build quality, though, so there's no reason to think it won’t be anything other than reliable.
-The plastics used inside could be better quality – given the iQ's high list price there's no real excuse for cheap materials.
-However, it's pretty safe for such a small package, scoring the maximum five stars in the Euro NCAP crash safety tests, thanks to nine airbags – count them, nine, including the first rear windscreen airbag.
-What's more, it also comes with Toyota's five-year warranty, too.
+In terms of reliability, Toyota placed ninth in the 2013 Driver Power customer satisfaction survey, cementing Toyota's already formidable reputation for making highly reliable cars.
+The iQ itself, however, dropped a substantial 42 places from its position in the 2012 survey, ranking 65th in the list of the top 100 cars for 2013.
+It came second for running costs, though, and scored high for reliability and build quality, so regardless of the survey result it should prove to be pretty reliable.
+A lot of the plastics used inside the car could be of a better quality, however, especially given the iQ's expensive list price.
+The iQ comes with Toyota's five-year warranty.

 Engines, drive & performance

 Lightweight body and responsive controls make the iQ fun to drive